 After the internet became public in the 1990s, social media platforms soon followed.
 The biggest reason for the growth of social media is smartphones becoming mainstream.
 Smartphones allow us to access the internet from anywhere we want.
 And there are endless social media platforms that are just a few clicks.

-Social media has changed our lives forever, and nowadays there’s no limit to the number of social media platforms that you can sign up for.
+Social media has changed our lives forever.
+Nowadays there’s no limit to the number of social media platforms that you can sign up for or no limits to using any social media essay writing service for promoting your brand there.
+Today, social media is a separate world where people can have fun, work, develop their brand, or simply communicate with friends.
 In the initial days of social media, MySpace was the largest platform, but it lost its user base due to Facebook.
 Let’s start with our guide on the History of social media.

 Invention of Social Media